kmitch95120/LoopyPro-Musings/X32_XR18/README.md

 ![image](media/Messages-X32.png)

 The X32 handler is very simple.
 It is just a switch node acting as a filter so that only mixbus send messages are sent to Loopy Pro.
 Technically, this is not required, but the X32 is very "chatty", so this keeps the X32 from overwhelming Loopy Pro.
 This filter may need to be modifed if more X32 messages are needed.
+Before being sent to Loopy Pro, the messages are passed through a function node that rounds the values to 4 decimal places.
+This rounding is required to avoid an endless feedback loop due to differing floating point precision.

 ### The /sync Handler